 I’m a solo traveler!
 How will I find trekking partners?

 Don’t worry!
 I arrived in Nepal by myself and was determined to find a group of other solo backpackers to trek with.
 I stayed at Alobar1000 Hostel, where a ton of backpackers looking to trek also stay.
-It’s so easy to meet people at this hostel and find a group to trek with.
+It’s so easy to meet people at this hostel, hanging out on the rooftop eating pancakes, and find a group to trek with.
 Most backpackers that arrive in Nepal also arrive solo, so you don’t have to worry about finding trekking partners!

 I travel with a laptop!
 What should I do with it while I trek?